Why You’ll Want to Visit Kfar Nahum in 2021

 Walking through 2,000 years of history can be somewhat mind-blowing for anyone.

-3. It’s an Extraordinary Place to Meditate
+3. It’s A Special Place to Meditate

 We noticed a few people were sitting on the rocks along the sea, and without thinking much about it, we made our way down to the water.
 There were a few Americans sitting and chatting about their visit.
 We overheard them reflecting on what a big deal it was for them to be there.